-- Even if ETFs are considered a passive kind of investment, you shouldn’t be completely hands-off with them.
+- Even if ETFs are considered a passive kind of investment, generating you passive income, you shouldn’t be completely hands-off with them.
 Be conscientious about tracking the values and liquidity of instruments in the basket, just like you would for any other investment.

 - Since ETFs trade like stocks, be ready to take care of commissions or other related fees that trading them requires.

 ETFs don’t have to be your sole investment strategy, but they will be a valuable addition to your portfolio.
 Moreover, they can increase your acumen for careful, well-rounded, and profitable investing.
 If the information above has secured your confidence about investing in ETFs, go look into them today!